bobebend/Cardiovascular_diseases_risk_prediction/README.md

 # The Data
 The dataset use contained 308,854 rows with 19 columns.

 There were 80 duplicate row.
 I chose to leave the duplicates in since many of the columns were yes/no or some type of answer with a limited range.
-I expected by chance some of the rows would be the same, and they were.
+I expected by chance some of the rows would be the same, and a few were.

 The columns are labeled as:
 General_Health, Checkup, Exercise, Heart_Disease, Skin_Cancer, Other_Cancer, Depression, Diabetes, Arthritis, Sex, Age_Category, Height(cm), Weight(kg), BMI, Smoking_History, Alcohol_Consumption, Fruit_Consumption, Green_Vegatable_Consumption, and FriedPotato_Consumption